neuromorphic-polito/spikify/README.rst

 Contributing
 ============

 We welcome contributions from the community.
-Please see our `CONTRIBUTING.md <CONTRIBUTING.md>`_ file for more details on how to get involved.
+Please see our `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ file for more details on how to get involved.

 License
 =======

-This project is licensed under the Apache 2.0 License - see the `LICENSE <LICENSE.txt>`_ file for details.
+This project is licensed under the Apache 2.0 License - see the `LICENSE <LICENSE>`_ file for details.